leherv/ORM/README.md

 #### Saving

 Saving changes is very straight forward.
 Just call the SaveChanges method on the Database-Context.
+(As already seen in the examples)
 ```
     var teachers = dbContext.Teachers
         .Add(new[] {
             new Teacher("test_name", "test_firstname", Gender.MALE, new DateTime(2000,1,1), 2500),
             new Teacher("test_name2", "test_firstname2", Gender.FEMALE, new DateTime(2002,2,2), 2600)
         })
         .Build()
         .Execute();